andywaltlova/house-price-prediction/README.md

 - [ ] Cache the requests in Redis
 - [ ] Use Gunicorn or some WSGI
 - [ ] Take care of CORS
+- [ ] Add tests for the sample inputs

 Frontend: